What about my housing costs?

 Renting from a private landlord

-If you rent from a private landlord, you will get a different amount of housing cost element – how much you get will depend on where you live, how many people you live with and how big the property is.
+If you rent from a private landlord, you will get a different amount of housing cost element – how much you receive will depend on where you live, how many people you live with and how big the property is.

 If you are single and under 35, you will only get enough to rent a room in a shared house but you will be able to get more help if you get: